Kappa Logo

 Kappa Logo 1916-1956

-The debut version contains the company’s first name – Maglificio Calzificio Torinese, depicted as an abbreviation.
-It is written in rounded letters and enclosed in a double-edged circle.
-The logo also features a flying eagle with spread wings and the slogan “Flectar non frangar.”
-The phrase is written in capital letters on a ribbon with curling ends.
-The color of the logo is black and white.
+The debut includes the company’s first name, Maglificio Calzificio Torinese, abbreviated.
+It’s written in rounded letters and enclosed in a circle with a double end.
+The logo also depicts a flying eagle with spread wings and the slogan “Flectar non frangar.”
+The slogan is written in capital letters on a ribbon with curled ends.
+The logo’s colors are black and white.

 1956 – 1958